itsdevmj/flutter-connect/README.md

  ```
 ## Usage
-1.Plug in your Android device via USB.
+1.Plug in your Android device via USB
-``
+-
 2.Run the script:

 ```sh